To learn more about sustainable finance, watch the full video on Landscape TV.

 Sustainable finance involves making investment decisions that consider not only financial returns but also environmental, social and governance factors.
-Often used interchangeably with “green finance”, it is a broad term with multiple definitions depending on context.
+Also referred to as “green finance,” it is a broad term with multiple definitions depending on context.

-The European Union describes sustainable finance as “finance to support economic growth while reducing pressures on the environment and taking into account social and [corporate] governance aspects,” such as inequality, human rights, management structures and executive remuneration.
+The European Union, which is developing a bloc-wide classification system for sustainable activities, defines sustainable finance as “finance to support economic growth while reducing pressures on the environment and taking into account social and governance aspects.”
 It gives several examples of environmental considerations, including climate mitigation and adaptation, the conservation of biodiversity and the circular economy.

-Climate finance is a subset of sustainable finance that “seeks to support mitigation and adaptation actions that will address climate change,” according to the United Nations Framework Convention on Climate Change (UNFCCC).
+One important subset of sustainable finance is climate finance, which “seeks to support mitigation and adaptation actions that will address climate change,” according to the United Nations Framework Convention on Climate Change (UNFCCC).
 It can be either “local, national or transnational” and may be “drawn from public, private and alternative sources of financing.”

 Why is sustainable finance important?

-Restoring our planet’s landscapes is one of the most important ways to combat climate change.
+One of the most important ways to combat the climate crisis is to restore our planet’s degraded landscapes.
 Forests and agriculture make up over 30 percent of the solution to climate change – but they receive less than 3 percent of climate financing.

 Ambitious restoration targets have already been set at the international level, with the Bonn Challenge aiming to bring 350 million hectares globally under restoration by 2030, while the U.N.
-Decade on Ecosystem Restoration has kicked off and is redoubling efforts to raise funds for restoration.
+Decade on Ecosystem Restoration is redoubling efforts to raise funds for restoration.

-Nevertheless, humanity will need to spend an additional USD 600 to 800 billion per year to reverse the biodiversity crisis by 2030, according to a recent report by the Nature Conservancy.
+Nevertheless, humanity will need to spend an additional USD 600 to 800 billion per year to reverse the biodiversity crisis by 2030 – if that goal is even achievable at all.
 That’s in addition to the estimated USD 2.5 to 3 billion per year needed to achieve the Sustainable Development Goals in the Global South.